-If your fiscal year matches the calendar year, you must be in the throes of your annual asset audit.
-If you currently use barcodes or worse, a highly labor intensive process to do your wall-to-wall audits, we commiserate with you.
-Having to crawl under desks and lab benches, reach behind assets in order to read off barcodes or serial numbers is not only time consuming, but can also be injurious to your health!
+Do you find yourself preoccupied with your annual asset audit for at least three months every year?
+Annual or Semi-annual audits are the bane of the Asset Manager’s existence.
+No matter the type of assets to be audited – IT assets across the Enterprise, instruments in Labs, tools on the manufacturing floor or weapons in the Armory – the process is excruciatingly tedious and burdensome.
+If you currently use barcodes or worse, a highly labor-intensive manual process to do your wall-to-wall audits, we commiserate with you.
+Having to crawl under desks or lab benches, reach behind assets in order to read off barcodes or serial numbers, is not only time consuming, but can also be injurious to your health!
 Often, teams of people are made to perform these audit tasks and it can take days, if not weeks.
 Once an audit is done of the entire company, considerable amount of time is spent reconciling the audited list with the list sent by your finance department.

-Our customers have not only seen at least an 80% reduction in audit times, but have also not seen a need to write off inventory due to their inability to locate them.
+Our customers have not only seen at least a 90% reduction in audit times, but have also not seen a need to write off inventory due to their inability to locate them.
 Further, they have realized more than 100% ROI in less than 2 years.